 The PV-generated DC power will be collected from each of the multiple rows of PV modules through one or more combiner boxes and conveyed to inverters.
-The inverters will convert the DC power to AC power, which will be interconnected into the existing power line running along the east side of North Road.
+The inverters will convert the DC power to AC power, which will be interconnected into the existing power line running along the south side of Oil Field Avenue.